swapagarwal/new-kids-in-browserland/template/md/web-share/PITCHME.md

 @snapend

 Note:
-This API is rolled out to Chrome and is in Preview mode on Safari.
+This API is rolled out to Chrome and is in Safari's Preview version.